khaledMohammed000/Notes-Reflections/FAQ_1.md

 **_"Normal" documents seldom have relations, so those are not needed.
 In sourcecode, files will have lots of relations._**

 **_So having multi-file commits is an essential feature._**

+#Reflect: what do you want to try using Git for?
+**_Source code for a simple website/game/video files editing/Opensource/Photoshop/many more use cases**_